noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- define a function (i.e. listener) which understands the pattern contract
 		- register the function (i.e. listener|handler) on the javascript object which will emit the event via `addEventListener` function
 			- e.g. a dom element, document, window, or ANY object that implements the `EventListener` interface
+	- event delegation
+		- set the event listener on a parent element with !!bubble
+			- be sure `stopPropagation()` once handled
+		- dispatch the event from any child elements
 	- pattern best practices
 		- dont register event handlers until the `document` emits `DOMContentLoaded`
+		- use event delegation where possible
+			- when multiple child elements invoke the same event handler
+		- use capturing handlers where appropriate
+			- when a child element will invoke an event in an unknown/dynamic location in the dom but the handler is more effective on a parent element
+			-

 ```js
 	// key event properties and methods